InnokentyDM/url-shortener/README.md

 3) Endpoint for handling redirect
 4) Form for creating a short url
 5) List for displaying previous urls and redirect count

-One possible implementation for redirect count for specific ip would be to store the counter in redis.
-Key would be short_url:user_ip and value would count